darkshark007/fizzbuzzchallenge/README.md

    * Include your client app source
    * Add a `function` folder and include the `index.js` and `package.json` source of your cloud function

 After completing the challenge, please email your company contact with the URL to your Github repository.
+We expect to be able to clone your repo and build and run your client app in a Docker container.